14 Obscure Etiquette Rules You Probably Break All the Time

 Using speakerphone in public places

 Also disruptive?
 Using your speakerphone in public—or really at any time you’re around other people.
 “Never keep your mobile phone on speaker while in public,” Grotts says.
 Even if you’re not having a private conversation, everyone around you shouldn’t have to hear your entire chat.
-Check out these etiquette rules that changed in the last decade.
+Check out these social etiquette secrets you’ll learn in etiquette classes.

 Being proud of your accomplishments is great, even encouraged.
 But boasting?
 Not cool.
 “You have just received a promotion or purchased a yacht, but your friend might be unemployed and doesn’t even have a car,” Grotts says.
 “Good for you, but be humble about it.”
 This is especially relevant right now when huge numbers of people are experiencing unprecedented hardships and it’s important to be sensitive to that.
-Next, find out more etiquette rules you should still follow even during COVID.
+Next, find out about the rudest things you shouldn’t be doing at the grocery store.
+We’re sure friends, family, and of course, the staff will be happier knowing you’re avoiding these mistakes.